carbon-language/carbon-lang/mlir/docs/PatternRewriter.md

 Each driver is responsible for defining its own operation visitation order as well as pattern cost model, but the final application is performed via a `PatternApplicator` class.
-This class takes as input the `OwningRewritePatternList` and transforms the patterns based upon a provided cost model.
+This class takes as input the `RewritePatternSet` and transforms the patterns based upon a provided cost model.
 This cost model computes a final benefit for a given pattern, using whatever driver specific information necessary.
 After a cost model has been computed, the driver may begin to match patterns against operations using